ReviewMyContract.aiReview My Contract

 Why Injunctive Relief Is Central: A preliminary injunction or temporary restraining order (TRO) can stop further disclosure within days of being sought, before the information has spread further or been used by competitors.
 However, courts in most jurisdictions require a plaintiff seeking injunctive relief to prove: (1) likely success on the merits; (2) irreparable harm in the absence of the injunction; (3) the balance of harms favors the injunction; and (4) the injunction serves the public interest.
 The "irreparable harm" element is where confidentiality clause language becomes critical.

 Liquidated Damages: Some confidentiality clauses specify a fixed monetary penalty per breach — for example, "$50,000 per unauthorized disclosure" — rather than relying on proof of actual damages.
-Liquidated damages clauses are enforceable if the specified amount is a reasonable estimate of actual damages, rather than a penalty.
+Liquidated damages clauses are enforceable if the specified amount is a reasonable estimate of actual damages at the time of contracting, rather than a penalty.
 For trade secret disclosures, where actual damages are notoriously difficult to quantify, a well-calibrated liquidated damages provision can be commercially valuable for both parties.

 Indemnification for Third-Party Claims: A confidentiality breach can generate third-party liability for the disclosing party — for example, if the disclosed information includes customer data, the resulting regulatory fines, class action liability, and notification costs may be substantial.
 If the confidentiality clause links to an indemnification provision, the receiving party may be required to indemnify the disclosing party for these downstream consequences of the breach.